chenlianfu/geta/README.md

 Usage of the main script geta.pl
 =================
 <!-- 以下内容产生方法： geta.pl 2> out.txt; perl -pe 's/^/    /; s/(.{100}[\w,.;]*\s*)/$1\n    /g' out.txt -->

-    GETA (Genome-wide Electronic Tool for Annotation) is a pipeline software for predicting gene models from whole genome sequences.
-With one command, you can quickly obtain an accurate genome annotation GFF3 result file by providing the genome sequence, RNA-Seq raw data, and whole genome homologous protein sequences of closely related species.
-This program has two outstanding features: (1) accurate prediction, GETA outputs gene models with the normal amount, high BUSCO integrity, and accurate exon boundaries; (2) simple run, the operation is straightforward with a fully automated command that produces the final result.

-    Current Version: 2.7.1

     Usage:
         perl /opt/biosoft/geta/bin/geta.pl [options]